amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Setup:
 ------
-- Copy MegaAGS.hdf and MegaAGS-Kickstart.rom from the Amiga directory
+- Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the Amiga
-  to the corresponding directory on MiSTer (/media/fat/games/Amiga).
+  directory to the corresponding directory on MiSTer (/media/fat/games/Amiga).

 - Copy minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer (/media/fat/config).